rameshkumars12/WebScraping/README.md

 In data science, to do anything, you need to have data at hand.
 To get that data, you’ll need to research the required sources, and web scraping helps you.
 Web scraping collects and categorizes all the required data in one accessible location.
 Researching with a single, convenient location is much more feasible and more comfortable than searching for everything one-by-one.

+So I used BeautifulSoup, Request library and Selenium to scrape the data from some commonly known websites and collected some useful datasets.